JesseLeviHall/Current-Work/README.md

 ## Purpose of App:

-Our app is designed to make life in an apartment complex easier and more convenient.
+Our app is designed to make life in an apartment complex easier, more modern, and secure.
 With just a few taps on your phone, you can gain access to all the facilities in your complex, unlock your apartment door, control your lighting, and pay your rent.
 It's the ultimate tool for smart living in an apartment complex!

 <div align="center">Home Screen and Dashboard: </div>
 <br/>